Browse Journals

 †, ‡, §, ¶, ††, ‡‡

 These symbols should be cited just as you would read a table – from left to right and from top to bottom.
 When asterisks are part of a table, they precede the other notes.
 Within the table, numbers with the same unit and/or equal length should be centered in the column.
 If they are unequal, center the longest one and align the rest on the decimal point.
 Single-column tables should be avoided; include material in text.
-Please ensure that data is reported considering the precision of the measurements, not using a default 2 decimal places unless appropriate for the measurements used.
+Please ensure that data is reported considering the precision of the measurements, not using a default two decimal places unless appropriate for the measurements used.

 Figures: